unisonweb/olddocsite/_includes/quickstart.markdown

 .> pull https://github.com/unisonweb/unisonbase.git
 ```

-to fetch a base library with the example you'll be running.
+to fetch a base library with the first example.
 You'll see some output from `git` in the background, and once that's done you can do:

 ```
 .> edit quickstart.dsort